 Here is the resulting noise model with all four noise sources (and 1TΩ resistors to make LTspice XVII happy):

 The white current noise is 1000 fA/√Hz (R3, G2) and the current noise corner frequency is 7000 Hz (R4, G3, B2, G4).
 The white voltage noise is 1.8 nV/√Hz (R2, E2) and the voltage noise corner frequency is 100 Hz (R1, G1, B1, E1).

 The 10 kΩ source resistor R5 is not part of the noise model of the opamp input itself, but is the impedance of the circuit driving the opamp input.
 This resistor converts the current noise into a noise voltage at the opamp input.

 The out node is actually the non-inverting opamp input in this model.

 A quick look at the circuit reveals that the 1 pA/√Hz times the 10 kΩ input resistor results in a noise voltage of 10 nV/√Hz, which will dominate over the much smaller 1.8 nV/√Hz white voltage noise.

 Here are the simulation results from LTspice:

 The green curve is the total noise at the out node, flattening out at around 16 nV/√Hz at high frequencies.
 The other curves show the individual contributions from the various noise sources.
 Below 4 kHz, the current flicker noise (R4) dominates and above that the noise from the source resistor R5 is the largest contributor, closely followed by the white current noise (R3).
 In this circuit, the voltage noise sources R1 and R2 have negligible effect and even the white current noise source contributes less than what the source resistor does, so it is only below ~4 kHz that the opamp noise (in particular the current flicker noise) becomes dominant in this application.
-The very good voltage noise specification of OPA838 is of no value with this high a source impedance
+The very good voltage noise specification of OPA838 is of little value with this high a source impedance.